paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2013-04-17-silicon_valley.md

   country-name: United States
 summary: My short break in California has so far included four hour-long trips on Caltrain as I hop between the cities of San Francisco and Palo Alto.
 These short periods disconnected from the web, have allowed me to catch up on my reading list.
 category:
-- facebook
+- Dacebook
-- google
+- Google
-- san_francisco
+- San Francisco
-- silicon_valley
+- Silicon Valley
-- technology
+- Technology
 tags:
 - featured
 ---